CorentinWicht/TimeFreq/README.md

 # EEG Time-frequency analysis scripts

-The MATLAB scripts available in this repository enable to compute EEG time-frequency decomposition as well as statistical analysis of simple designs (up to 1 within-subject and 1 between-subject factors).
+The MATLAB scripts in this repository enable to compute EEG time-frequency decomposition as well as robust, permutation-based statistical analysis of simple designs (up to 1 within-subject and 1 between-subject factors).

-**OF NOTE: The main analysis script can currently only import .set EEG files (i.e. [EEGLAB](https://github.com/sccn/eeglab) files)**
+**OF NOTE: The main analysis script can currently only import .set EEG files (i.e. [EEGLAB](https://github.com/sccn/eeglab) files).**

 ## Getting Started